-About 1 in 10 women have endometriosis, which is when tissue usually only found inside the womb starts to grow in other parts of the body.
+About 1 in 10 women have endometriosis, which is when tissue similar to that found inside the womb starts to grow in other parts of the body.
 This can cause severe symptoms, including painful periods and pelvic pain, and could mean that women have difficulties getting pregnant.
 Endometriosis can have a huge impact on women’s quality of life, work and relationships.
 We want this guideline to make a difference to women with endometriosis by:

 - helping your doctor spot when it might be endometriosis so that you are treated and diagnosed sooner